stepchowfun/proofs/proofs/ContextGraph/README.md

 # Context graphs

-This directory introduces a new kind of graph called a *context graph*, in which individual vertices can stand for entire subgraphs.
+This directory introduces *context graphs*.
+Each node in a context graph provides its own local view of the graph.